Dr. Mark Allinson, University of Bristol

 Dr. Balázs Szalontai, Korea University, Sejong Campus

 Balázs Szalontai is an Assistant Professor in History at Korea University.
 His main field of research is North Korea's political and diplomatic history, particularly in the context of its relations with China and the Soviet Union during the Cold War era and thereafter.
 He has also done archival research on the domestic and foreign policies of the Vietnamese, Laotian, Cambodian, Mongolian, and Albanian Communist regimes.
 Dr. Szalontai has written numerous articles and book chapters, and is the author of Kim Il Sung in the Khrushchev Era: Soviet-DPRK Relations and the Roots of North Korean Despotism, 1953-1964.

 Dr. Stephen Twigge, The National Archives, UK

 Dr. Stephen Twigge is Head of Modern Collections at The National Archives, UK.
-Previously, Dr Twigge has worked for the Foreign and Commonwealth Office, as a Post-Doctoral Research Fellow at the Department of International Politics, University of Wales, Aberystwyth, and is a Fellow of the Royal Historical Society.
-Dr Twigge has published a number of books and articles on Cold War history including German Unification 1989-90; Berlin in the Cold War 1948-1990; British Intelligence: Secrets, Spies and Sources; Avoiding Armageddon; and Planning Armageddon.
+Dr. Twigge has previously worked for the Foreign and Commonwealth Office and as a Post-Doctoral Research Fellow at the Department of International Politics, University of Wales, Aberystwyth, and is a Fellow of the Royal Historical Society.
+Dr. Twigge has published a number of books and articles on Cold War history including German Unification 1989-90; Berlin in the Cold War 1948-1990; British Intelligence: Secrets, Spies and Sources; Avoiding Armageddon; and Planning Armageddon.